HoiHman/Simfeeback-STL-feet/Getting-Started.md

 Start printing!
 3D-Printing all necessary parts will take ~2 weeks using one printer!

 Start to build the electronics (TODO: Link to the Electronics page)

+Test the motors by connecting them to the Servo Driver (TODO link to “Test Motor with Servo Driver only”)

+Install the Software (TODO: Link to “SimFeedback Installation and first Start”)

+Learn how to activate a Profile for your gamer and to start the Motion output.

+Test the motor with the Servo driver attached to the Motion Controller (do not attach the motor to the actuator!).

+Assemble the Actuator (TODO link to “Actuator -> Build Instructions”)

+Assemble the Actuators to your rig.

+Go racing and have fun!